-Farmer for a DayStudent Summer Helpers (12 and 13), Click Here Student Camp Counselors (14 and up), Click Here
+Farmer for a DayStudent Summer Helpers (11 and 12), and

 Tentative Schedule for the Summer Program